c4cs/c4cs.github.io/_commands/tools/emacs.md

 $ emacs -q
 ~~~

-Open emacs and do not load a init file.
+Open Emacs and do not load a init file.

 ##### Break it down